idio-lang/DIPS/source/scheme/advanced-scheme.rst

  (let ((a 1))
    (list a 2 3))

-which is fine but will itself start to get rather long winded.
+which is fine but will itself start to get rather long winded and you'll have to explicitly quote all of the other arguments that don't want evaluating.

 Instead we can *quasiquote* things where, like variable interpolation in strings in the shell, eg.: